 Governance:

-This Committee reports to the CAEP Board of Directors.
+This Committee reports to CAEP’s Academic Section.
 All outputs of this committee, including intellectual property, are owned by CAEP.

 Nominations for vacant positions will be solicited by CAEP newsletter, email, social media, and personal contacts.
 All nominees must be CAEP members in good standing.
 Chair positions must be approved by the CAEP Board.